jinefa/Data-Exploration-Excel-Lung-Cancer/README.md

-# Data Exploration Project Lung Cancer in Excel
+# Data Exploration Project in Excel - Lung Cancer Mortality

 #### Project Overview

 This project presents a comprehensive exploratory data analysis of a dataset detailing lung cancer mortality rates among patients aged 15 to 101 from various countries.
 The analysis considers cancer stages, treatment plans, and pre-existing health conditions.
 The primary research question addressed is:

-*What patterns in the data are strongly associated with lung cancer survival?*
+**What patterns in the data are strongly associated with lung cancer survival?**

 #### Data Exploration Steps: